zalmoxes-laran/EM-blender-tools/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see [LICENSE](LICENSE) for details.
+This project is licensed under the GNU General Public License v3.0 - see [GPL3-license.txt](GPL3-license.txt) for details.

 ## Credits